pgEdge/pgedge-docloader/docs/unsupported-formats.md

 - Plain text (`.txt`)
 - LaTeX (`.tex`)

-Use the following command to list all currently supported formats:
+Use the following command to return an up-to-date list of all currently supported formats:

 ```bash
 $ pgedge-docloader formats